afraenkel/fairness-book/_sources/content/03-harms.md

 wages on average and employers paying higher wages to non-minority employees of the same productivity.
-According to the economic model, taste-based discrimination is a non-optimal choice for the employer (and, of coures, harms the minority employee).
+According to the economic model, taste-based discrimination is a non-optimal choice for the employer (and, of courses, harms the minority employee).
 This example also violates Formal Equality of Opportunity.

 In the 1970s, economists Edmund Phelps and Kenneth Arrow developed a